FerasBasha/Forecasting-Retail-Sales-Using-Google-Trends-and-Machine-Learning/README.md

 ### Experiment Setup

-- The experiment utilizes configuraiton & parameter files to pre-process data and determine parameter values required to run the forecasting models.
+- The experiment utilizes configuration and parameter files to pre-process data and determine parameter values required to run the forecasting models.

 <div align="center">
   Experiment Conceptual Diagram